 In our doubting ways, we work for a future without pointless work, inequality, war… And if we don’t see that future, we’ll live as much of it in the present as we can create for ourselves and the people around us.

 Initially past tense began as the work of one person, uncovering the subversive, hidden and esoteric past around the Elephant and Castle and Southwark.
 As it exists now it has grown to include several individuals, often autonomously following their own historical trails, publishing new texts and reviving old, out of print ones.
-However we also work together, for instance through the South London Radical History Group, which existed irregularly since 2003 and 2008, as an open forum, discussing historical issues, organising history walks, inviting speakers on various topics.
+However we have also worked together, for instance through the South London Radical History Group, which existed irregularly since 2003 and 2008, as an open forum, discussing historical issues, organising history walks, inviting speakers on various topics.
 Our discussions have wandered across many struggles and neighbourhoods: gentrification in North Southwark, the battles to preserve green spaces in South London, anti-war movements historically and in our own experiences, the 1984-85 South London Women’s Hospital occupation, Mayday in tradition and modern times, and many more.
 Although we originally came together in South London, we were never bound by arbitrary borders, we’ve trespassed all over the world at times!